88-degrees/Book-of-Changes/appendix02s2.md

 The spirit that possesses the subject of line 6 is one of haughty arrogance, with which the humility that ought to characterise him cannot co-exist.
 His careless self-sufficiency has shut his mind against all lessons of wisdom.

 339:LVII I have said on the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings) that some commentators make the upper trigram symbolical of the ordinances of the ruler and the lower symbolical of the obedience of the people.
-E. g., Khăng-žze says:--'Superiors, in harmony with the duty of inferiors, issue their commands; inferiors, in harmony with the wishes of their superiors, follow them.
+E. g., [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says:--'Superiors, in harmony with the duty of inferiors, issue their commands; inferiors, in harmony with the wishes of their superiors, follow them.
 Above and below there are that harmony and deference; and this is the significance of the redoubled Sun.
 When governmental commands and business are in accordance with what is right, they agree with the tendencies of the minds of the people who follow them.'

 Paragraph 2 seems to say that the sincerity of purpose indicated by the central position of the second line conducts its subject to the right course, despite the many considerations that might distract him.